AdobeDocs/commerce-learn.en/help/global-reference-architecture/split-git.md

 - Not possible to upgrade or downgrade individual modules per instance, always upgrade or downgrade the GRA as a whole
 - In most cases, the bulk packages pattern is a better fit as it is equally simple, but more conventional

-## Setting up Adobe Commerce with the Split Git GRA pattern
+## Set up Adobe Commerce with the Split Git GRA pattern

 ### The directory structure